-During the past several years, the online giant's sales have grown nearly fivefold -- from about $15 billion in 2006 to $74.5 billion in 2013.
-Sales rose 22% to $74.5 in 2013, versus $61.1 billion in 2012, fueled by increases in fast-growing categories such as electronics and other general merchandise.
-Price cuts and free-shipping promotions helped drive increased unit sales, as did efforts to increase in-stock inventory and product selection.
+During the past several years, the online giant's sales have grown nearly fivefold -- from about $15 billion in 2006 to $89 billion in 2014.
+Sales in 2014 jumped another 20% to $88.99 billion, fueled increased unit sales, especially in fast-growing categories such as electronics and other general merchandise.
+Price cuts and free-shipping promotions helped drive sales volume, as did efforts to increase in-stock inventory and product selection.
 Geographically, sales rose by 25% in the North American market, while sales in international markets grew by 14%.

 The Kindle Fire and Kindle Voyage are the latest in Amazon's line of Kindle e-readers.
 Digital books have emerged as the fast-growing segment of the book market.
 In fact, Amazon now sells more Kindle e-books than print books.
 The Kindle, Kindle Paperwhite, Kindle Voyage, and Kindle with Special Offers (which sells for less but displays ads and sponsored screen savers) comprise Amazon's e-book offering.
 Rival Barnes & Noble, which sells its own e-reader Nook, emerged as a formidable competitor to Kindle, but has since faded.
 As a way to boost its already robust e-book services business, Amazon in 2013 purchased online book community Goodreads.
 Based in San Francisco, the social media site, which is used by 30,000-plus book clubs, provides the platform for its 30 million members to share book reviews and recommendations.